durdur69/durdur69.github.io/_posts/2019-08-21-replication-markets.md

 Replication Markets is composed of 10, 4-week rounds, starting in September 2019 (plus a special Round 0 for meta-claims in August 2019, which I&#8217;ll address later).
 [Each round has two components](https://www.replicationmarkets.com/index.php/frequently-asked-questions/payouts/): markets and surveys, both of which are ways to aggregate many opinions and achieve the [wisdom of crowds.](https://www.google.com/search?q=wisdom+of+crowds&rlz=1C1CHBF_enUS851US851&oq=wsidom+of+c&aqs=chrome.1.69i57j0l5.3192j1j0&sourceid=chrome&ie=UTF-8)

-#### **Surveys**
+**Surveys**

 Surveys are private evaluations (i.e., opinion polls) of the probability that a given claim is true.
 These evaluations are made a week prior to the market&#8217;s opening.
 Surveys come in batches of 10 claims (all from the same journal, I believe), and there are around 15 per round.
-Surveys pay out at the end of the following round, with top 4 participants receiving $80, $40, $20, and $20.
+Surveys pay out at the end of the following round, with top 4 participants receiving \\$80, \\$40, \\$20, and \\$20 dollars each.

 RM isn&#8217;t specifying how exactly the surveys will be scored.
 Because they resolve a month after closing, before the actual replication attempts, they must involve predicting what probabilities the prediction markets will give each claim.
 I emailed RM to find out about the scoring and was told this: